 I am awake and have been for a very long time.
 I have had my share of odd experiences.
-At one time I worked on and off with someone who comes from an alternate reality.
+At one time I worked on and off with someone who came from an alternate reality.
 His technology was way ahead of ours and he was a good source of information for what technology was coming next.
 I have interacted with elementals, ancestors, nature spirits, fairies and dragons.
 They are as real as you and me.
 My awareness has travelled into space and seen the fleets of ships that surround our Earth.
 I have seen angels and have been guided by Ascended Masters and my all time favourite the Elohim.
 I walked fairly closely with them for about eight years.
 They did impress me greatly.

 I have had a role to play in cleaning up and preventing damage both for us, the people and for Mother Earth, the amazing planet we live on.
 I have spoken directly with her many times and have been blessed by her in that She has manifested in front of me occasionally.
 She communicates telepathically with thought forms containing feelings and emotions as well as sights and sounds.
 They can’t be misinterpreted.
 She has shown me visions in answer to my questions.
 She has also taken me into outer space.
 I feel totally comfortable and at home with her.
 She is a truly marvellous Being.

 We each of us create our own lives and I take full responsibility for mine.